samuelbohl/expensetracker/README.md

 ## Features
 Its a simple webapp where you can:
-  * add trancstions
+  * add transactions
-  * create budgetsand categories
+  * create budgets and categories
   * visualize and track your spending

 ## Tech